thomastoledo/crescendo.js/README.md

 # crescendo.js

-A brand new useless framework
+A brand new useless library

+## Realease
+0.0.3

 ## What
 Allowing your team to create in a simple way many error messages for your forms.